| Safe Haskell | None |

 type HasEff g f m = (Project f g, Monad m) Source #

-is available for use within the wider
+Type synonym expressing that an g is available for use within the wider

 context f